bill-c-martin/bill-c-martin.github.io/_posts/blog/2022-02-03-How-to-Build-and-Deploy-a-Nodejs-Api-on-Google-Cloud.md

 INSERT INTO warehouses VALUES (4, 'Warehouse #4', '12345');
 ```

-Now the endpoint should automatically work:
+Now the endpoint should automatically return that data:

 http://localhost:8080/warehouses/4